Optimal hydration and nutrition is essential for everybody’s health.

 But that’s easier said than done.
 “A lot of people have different philosophies about hydration and nutrition,” Spittler said.

 When it comes to hydration, for example, some experts advise athletes to rely on thirst.
 Others recommend drinking a certain amount of fluid at certain time intervals, whether or not the athlete is thirsty.
+As young athletes transition from summer to fall sports, having a solid understanding of hydration may improve athletic performance.
+If you have any questions, ask your doctor during your sports physical, which is available with or without a reservation at select urgent care locations throughout Colorado.

 Debate also rages about the risks and benefits of dietary supplements.